TheThingsIndustries/lorawan-join-server-deploy/terraform/README.md

 You should see all resources being deployed.
 This may take a few minutes.
 When the deployment is done, you see various outputs specific to your deployment.

 > 🎉 Congratulations!
 You have now deployed The Things Join Server.

+After you have deployed The Things Join Server with a custom domain name, create a DNS CNAME record for your domain with the Terraform output value `domain_target`.

 ## Next Steps